Paul Tracy: Other racing ventures

-Between 2013 and 2016, he raced five rounds of the Stadium Super Trucks short course off-road racing series in Toronto.
+Between 2013 and 2016, Tracy raced five rounds of the Stadium Super Trucks short course off-road racing series in Toronto.
 Tracy finished in the top ten in four of the five races, with his best series performance of fourth in the second 2014 Toronto event.
 (Note: Attributed to multiple sources:) In 2016, he and co-driver Gary Moore won the B category of the Sportscar Vintage Racing Association's Indy Legends Charity Pro–Am race at Indianapolis in a 1965 Ford Mustang GT350.
 He drove two rounds of the Trans-Am Series at Road Atlanta and Indianapolis in Coleman Motorsports's No. 87 Chevrolet Camaro after being invited to enter a race during the 2018 season.
 Tracy finished seventh at Road Atlanta and 20th at Indianapolis.
 He contested the Bathurst 12 Hour for the first time in 2019 on the recommendation of NBC Sports commentator Leigh Diffey as a replacement for the injured Boris Said.
 Tracy shared the MARC Cars Australia's No. 91 MARC Ford Mustang II with Keith Kassulke, Paul Morris and Anton de Pasquale in the Invitational category and retired after 189 laps with engine failure.

-He replaced Eric Curran as William Hubbell's co-driver in a Prestige Performance/Wayne Taylor Racing-entered Pro-Am category Lamborghini Huracán Super Trofeo EVO in the Lamborghini Super Trofeo North America round at Watkins Glen.
+Tracy replaced Eric Curran as William Hubbell's co-driver in a Prestige Performance/Wayne Taylor Racing-entered Pro-Am category Lamborghini Huracán Super Trofeo EVO in the Lamborghini Super Trofeo North America round at Watkins Glen.
 Tracy finished fourteenth in the first race and fifteenth in the second.
 He returned to the Trans-Am Series in the TA2 category for the 2020 season, driving the No. 81 3-Dimensional Services Group Ford Mustang at the Circuit of the Americas round, replacing Doug Peterson.
 Tracy was disqualified from the race by the stewards for two illegal manoeuvres.
 He was invited to drive in the Mercedes-Benz category of the season-ending round of the SC Súper Copa at the Autódromo Miguel E. Abed in Pubela.
 Tracy was twelfth in the first race and ninth in the second.

-In 2021, he began competing in the Superstar Racing Experience (SRX) short track racing series, and was involved in numerous accidents and altercations with other drivers.
+In 2021, Tracy began competing in the Superstar Racing Experience (SRX) short track racing series, and was involved in numerous accidents and altercations with other drivers.
 Tracy finished in the top ten in four out of six races with a best finish of fifth at both Eldora Speedway and Nashville Fairgrounds Speedway for seventh in the drivers' standings with 121 points.
 During the 2022 season, he took his first podium finish in SRX finishing third at Stafford Motor Speedway.
 Tracy was sixth in the final championship standings with 118 points.
 He was suspended from SRX competition on July 28, 2023, following a five-car accident he started in the 2023 season's third round at Pulaski County Motorsports Park.
 Tracy did not return to SRX for the rest of the season.